ibrahimh3/Vehicles-Project/README.md

 # Vehicles-Project

-This project use data from [Kaggle](https://www.kaggle.com/datasets/austinreese/craigslist-carstrucks-data), and contains data from [Craigslist](https://www.craigslist.org/about/sites).
-It has used car data from the the United States.
+This project uses data from [Kaggle](https://www.kaggle.com/datasets/austinreese/craigslist-carstrucks-data), and contains data from [Craigslist](https://www.craigslist.org/about/sites).
+It has used car data from the United States.
 It contains data on car sales and includes columns like price, condition, manufacturer, latitude/longitude, and 18 other categories.
 I used this to learn about [Google Collab](https://colab.research.google.com/) , [pandas](https://pandas.pydata.org/), and [python](https://www.python.org/).

 ### This dataset is used to perform the following analysis: